taichi-dev/taichi/docs/rfcs/20220413-aot-for-all-snode.md

 1. Taichi fields are currently implemented as global variables.

     This would result in the Taichi kernels being "not pure" and relying on implicit information.
 When saving such kernels into the AOT module, it is also necessary to save all the depdendant global states.
-Ideally, users should be able to create Taichi fields, and pass them into Taichi kernels are parameters.
+Ideally, users should be able to create Taichi fields, and pass them into Taichi kernels as parameters.

 2. SNodes types are missing from the AOT module.